TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Set-JcSdkAppleMdm](Set-JcSdkAppleMdm.md)
-Updates an Apple MDM configuration.
+Set an Apple MDM configuration.
 This endpoint is used to supply JumpCloud with a signed certificate from Apple in order to finalize the setup and allow JumpCloud to manage your devices.
-It may also be used to update the DEP Settings.
+It may also be used to set the DEP Settings.

 #### Sample Request
 ```